 Concerning Pgp, its expression seems to vary significantly depending on melanoma anatomical location.
 Investigations in cutaneous melanoma found 3 and 4% positivity in primary tumours and metastases, respectively.30 In contrast, Pgp has been found to be far more frequently expressed in non-cutaneous melanomas such as ocular (42%) and uveal (80%), representing a negative prognostic marker.31-32

-Results of our study confirmed the hypothesis that Pgp is expressed in CMM and that this is present in treatment naïve patients conferring a peculiar MDR phenotype similar to HMM cells.
+Results of our study confirmed the hypothesis that Pgp is expressed in CMM and that this is present in treatment naïve patients conferring a peculiar phenotype, with a pattern of protein distribution similar to HMM cells.
 Conversely, we noted that Pgp was not expressed just in oral tumours but also in all the cutaneous melanomas at least in one of the subcellular compartment.
 This discrepancy between our results and the results reported by Fuchs and colleagues may highlight a different level of protein expression in cutaneous CMM.30 However some cross reactivity of the MoAB C219 for other ABC family transporters could not be excluded (for example with the highly homologous ABCB5); although this doesn’t seem to be an issue for many authors, we considered this possibility as it has been demonstrated to occur in fishes.33